 “The time is 5:47 and 36 seconds.”

 Not even close to forever.
 I had exactly twelve minutes and twenty-four seconds until the inquisition would begin.
 It was a family tradition that we would sit down at the dinner table every evening at 6:00 sharp.
 You would think that exceptions would be made on such an occasion as today, but you’d be wrong.
 I learned my lesson the hard way, twice, and I wasn’t about to do it again.
 You skip dinner, you lose everything: transportation rights, entertainment, hanging out with friends, and Atticus.
 Even for missing dinner because you broke up with your boyfriend, or because you were studying for a test?
 Yep.
+Maybe I’m exaggerating a little.
+There may be an allowance given for a near death experience.
+I probably had until about 6:05.

 I don’t consider myself one of those teenage girls who bemoans everything.
 I also don’t think I’m rebellious for the sake of rebellion.
-I’ve been pretty introspective over this issue, and I legitimately think I’m right here.
+I’ve been relatively introspective over this whole dinner issue, and I legitimately think I’m right here.
 My parents are crazy!
-I can understand wanting to set up a general agreement that we’ll attempt to eat dinner together whenever possible, but to mandate it unless someone is extremely sick, away, or in the hospital?
+I can understand wanting to set up a general agreement that we’ll attempt to eat dinner together whenever possible, but to mandate it unless someone is extremely sick, away on business, or in the hospital?
 Absolutely crazy.
 But as crazy as it was, it would be crazier for me to test the waters again and risk a loss of everything but my life.

 “Atticus!
 Dinner!
 You know the drill!”
 I could hear the shower turn on in the bathroom behind me, as my wardrobe opened in front of me.
 “Coordinate with mom tonight.
 I’ll need as much help as I can get.”

 They say that “imitation is the sincerest form of flattery,” so I was hoping that my mother would subconsciously realize I was emulating her.
 If I didn’t feel like answering her inordinate barrage of questions, hopefully my little psychology trick would prevent a complete fallout.
-It didn’t hurt to have a few points to spare.

-In microseconds, Atticus surveyed my mother’s attire, accouterments and all.
+In microseconds, Atticus surveyed my mother’s attire - accouterments and all.
 He then cross referenced her outfit with my wardrobe.
 Almost instantly, an ensemble was pieced together and extended towards me.
 “Thanks, Atticus.”

 I quickly begun to undress while I stepped into the bathroom.
 A fine mist was just starting to become evident, as it emanated from the shower area.
 I stepped onto the huge square tile section of the bathroom, entering the three streams of water that were being projected towards the center of the area from around the perimeter.
 But what should have been a comforting and releasing warmth felt more like a stinging pain all over the right side of my body.

 I faltered backwards a little, but then forced myself back into the stream of water.
-The stinging reached a climax, than leveled out and became unnoticeable.
+The stinging reached a climax, then leveled out and became hardly unnoticeable.
 I looked down to survey my right arm and leg – the two main sources of my discomfort – and found that I had been scraped up pretty good.
 I hadn’t realized that the impact of the street had really done some work on my body.
-It was nothing serious or worrisome, but it sure did hurt.
+It was nothing serious or worrisome, but it sure did hurt now that all the adrenaline was out of my system.
 Fortunately it would be inconspicuous under my more formal dinner attire.
-I did not need to supply any more conversation material for my mother.
+I did not need visual injuries to supply any more conversation material for my mother.
 Temporary pain was fine with me if it didn’t lead to incessant torture at dinner.